Photo by Ben Sweet

-Before proceeding, however, the first step is to ascertain the correct owner of an image, and there are a number of ways to do this.
-Here’s our handy five-step guide:
+The first step is to ascertain the correct owner of an image, and there are a number of ways to do this.
+Here’s our handy 5+1 guide for checking image copyright:

 1. Look for an image credit or contact details

 A watermark on an image is a clear sign that the image is copyrighted.
 Often, the watermark will contain text that indicates the name or company to whom the image belongs: do some googling and find out.

 Under no circumstances should you attempt to use software to strip the image of its watermark.
 This demonstrates clear and wilful intent to infringe copyright — evidence which will likely work against you, should the case come before a court of law.